-French women or migrant women, often with children, they represent more than 17% of the people in street situations in Paris and the Ile de France.
+French and migrant women, often with children, represent more than 17% of the people living in street situations in Paris and the Ile de France.

 The poverty of these women is multidimensional.